 Remember: your trauma around these issues is real.
 It’s legitimate.
 It’s not something that you should have to disregard, or silence, or make smaller inside you because it’s seen as inconvenient or “too much” for someone else.
 As the Parkland survivors are publicly attacked and demonized in the midst of their trauma, you may be scared to speak up and voice your own truths.
 Be gentle with yourself and hold yourself in compassion during these moments.
 Allow yourself to grieve and to feel both the fear and the outrage at the fact that these are atrocities you should never have to be processing.

-At the same time, it’s useful to remind yourself that if these amazing teens can be such incredible champions for justice (though they also shouldn’t have to, and it’s important for them to engage in a whole lot of self-care), you probably can too.
+At the same time, it’s useful to remind yourself that if these incredible teens can be such incredible champions for justice (though they also shouldn’t have to, and it’s important for them to engage in a whole lot of self-care), you probably can too.
 You are never alone, and there are many amazing resources at The Body Is Not An Apology to help you begin addressing your trauma, anxiety, and fear.

 Know that there are millions of us fighting together.
 I remembered this when I marched in D.C., when so many people came together that I found myself hundreds of thousands of people from the stage in an outpouring of grief and love and resolve for change.
 Never doubt that we can make change — we’ve only just begun.